 - Wizard Needs Food Badly: The badger pups lose color and halt if not fed.

-- Savage Wolves: The mother Lynx runs away from a pack at the start of the game, and said pack also appear as enemies later on, though it's too easy to miss them entirely because they only spawn in one small part of the map.
+- Savage Wolves: The mother Lynx runs away from a pack of wolves at the start of the game, and said pack also appear as enemies later on, though it's too easy to miss them entirely because they only spawn in one small part of the map.

 - Video-Game Lives: In this game, you start it off with four lives.